 Dog Has Diarrhea After Eating Sheep Poo

 If your dog has diarrhea after eating sheep poo, don’t panic!
 This is a common occurrence and usually nothing to worry about.
-However, if diarrhea persists or is accompanied by other symptoms, it’s best to consult your veterinarian.
+If diarrhea persists or is accompanied by other symptoms.

 Another possibility is that the sheep poo was contaminated with bacteria or parasites.
 These can cause gastrointestinal issues in dogs, so it’s important to have your pet checked out by a vet if you suspect this may be the case.